gsalaman/simple_i2c/README.md

 Note that SDA is going low about ~230us after our request...with SCL going high shortly thereafter.
 Much quicker than the 400us time in the "working" case.

 So what's going on?
 A master device needs a "timeout" for a given read where it's gonna give up on the slave device.
 Looking at the working artemis case, we see that it takes about 400 us for the joystick to respond.
-In the 8266 case, the master is giving up and taking back control of the I2C bus.
+In the 8266 case, the master is giving up and taking back control of the I2C bus at about 230us after asking for data...which is before the 400us that the joystick needs to respond.

 First question:  why is it taking the joystick 400us to respond?
-Answer:  because it's based on 2 analog joysticks...meaning we need time for the A/D converters to get a good value.
+Answer:  because it's based on 2 potentiometers connected to analog ports...meaning we need time for the A/D converters to get a good value.

 Second question:  can we make the 8266 "wait" longer for it's response?
 Answer:  yes!
-There's a concept called clock stretching...if we make it 2000 us, that'll give us more than enough time for that 400us it takes the joystick to respond.
+There's a concept called clock stretching...if we make the timeout 2000 us, that'll give us more than enough time for that 400us it takes the joystick to respond.
 You can do that in the setup code with a call to setClockStretchLimit(), like this:
 ```
   Wire.begin();
   Wire.setClockStretchLimit(2000);